osism/documentation/source/configuration/environments/manager.rst

 Inventory
 =========

-The manager environment has its own inventory file as the only environment.
-Only one host group ``manager`` is stored in this inventory.
-All other environments use the global inventory.
+The manager environment has a dedicated inventory file ``environments/manager/hosts``.
+Only one host group ``manager`` is part of the inventory.
+All other environments use the global inventory at ``inventory/hosts``.

 Script
 ======

 The manager environment includes a ``run.sh`` script.
 This script is used for the execution of the included playbooks.

 .. note::